- Faculty & Research

-The Program for Financial Studies is governed by a nine-member academic advisory board responsible for the intellectual leadership of the program.
+The Program for Financial Studies is governed by an academic advisory board responsible for the intellectual leadership of the program.
 Working together, board members identify opportunities for collaboration across the School’s academic divisions, evaluate opportunities for new initiatives, and make recommendations relating to the allocation of research funds.

 Jack R. Anderson Professor of Business (Decision, Risk, and Operations)